lpoaura/faune-france-global-sensitivity-rules-parser/README.md

 ## Project Setup

-GN2PG Client can be installed by running `pip`.
+CLI app can be installed by running `pip`.

 ```bash
 pip install ff-hidden-species2pg